 - the IB Diploma Programme (IBDP) in Grades 11 and 12

 Choosing a school for your child is an enormous responsibility; we don’t take your trust lightly.
 Our admissions team is ready to help you through our application process and will answer any questions you many have.

 Interested in a Visit or have any Questions?

-For students entering the school from 3-year-old Kindergarten to Grade 12, please contact Patrícia de Almeida Santelmann, our Admissions Coordinator.
+For students entering the school from 3-year-old Kindergarten to Grade 12, please contact Anja Schünemann or Nadine Jol, our Admissions Coordinators.